RSTeam02/JPEG-Sliding-Puzzle/README.md

 # Rectangular Sliding-Puzzle

 Extend previous project (Image-Slicer) into a Sliding Puzzle game
++ 10.05: fixed animation lags at some tile positions by replacing "0px" with "" (direction resets)
++ 10.05: added speed modes fast and slow
 + 08.05: prevent long if, else clauses by converting direction strings (top, bottom, left, right) into json, pass them directly
 + 07.05: added css animations, related to shift direction
 + 27.04: removed settimeout for reading height, width from img tag, size is now retrieved from Image()